African Union of Railways: Loading gauge

 Loading gauges vary considerably, and through trains would be forced to use the most restrictive loading gauge along its route.
 The structure gauge of tunnels and bridges needs to be about 1 m taller to allow for piggy back operation of trains of one gauge on the wagons of another gauge.

-The loading gauge width for new standard gauge railways in Ethiopia and Kenya is following the 3400 mm standard for high speed lines pioneered by Shinkansen in Japan, and followed by South Korea and China.
+The loading gauge width for new standard gauge railways in Ethiopia and Kenya is following the 3400 mm standard, initially used by Mantetsu and Sentetsu, which has become the national standard in China and both Koreas, then followed by Japanese Shinkansen.
 May also be followed by Tanzania and Nigeria.

 Platform and carriage floor heights should be standardised, as well as the gap between platform and carriage.

 Axle loads

 Axle loads vary considerably, depending on the strength of the track, especially the weight of the rails which are generally too light for modern traffic.
 A reasonable minimum rail weight is 40 kg/m, though 50 kg/m or 60 kg/m would be preferred for heavy duty use.

-The Kribi-Mbalam iron ore railway has an axleload of 37.5T.
+The Kribi–Mbalam iron ore railway has an axleload of 37.5T.